sagemath/trac_to_gh/Issue 7642.md

 # Issue 7642: Add an implementation of LCA to sage.combinat.words.suffix_trees

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7642

 Original creator: abergeron